Thursday 18th May. Greenwich to Chertsey. About 63 km.

 This time, I located the Q1 (Quietway 1, a bike route up to the London Eye in the centre of London) and followed it more carefully this time.
 Steady drizzle now.
 Increasing.
 Passed the London Eye and on to Westminster Bridge with a wet view over the Thames at Big Ben striking 4:15 pm.
 I had been vaguely familiar with the route so far and I hadn’t used the guide.
 But I was now heading into unknown territory.

 The guidebook was very detailed, overly so, and if I’d followed it religiously I would have been stopping every minute to find the next turning.
 Not ideal in busy central London rush-hour traffic.
 The grey skies were darker now so no help with direction there.
 I settled for going in the ‘rightish’ direction, not worrying about the official route.
 Along the edge of Hyde Park, a glimpse of Buckingham palace, along the river past Chelsea bridge and then crossing the river on Putney (I think) Bridge.
 The official route followed three sides of a circle but I opted for the more direct and heavily trafficked short-cut.
 The rain was coming down in earnest now but it was warm enough, I was out riding and I continued happily along.
-I stopped at an Evan’s Cycle, looking for some shelter from the rain and a headlamp that took regular AA or AAA batteries but all they had had internal lithium batteries and I didn’t think I’d be able to recharge those conveniently.
+I stopped at an Evan’s Cycle store, looking for some temporary shelter from the rain and a headlamp that took regular AA or AAA batteries but all they had had internal lithium batteries and I didn’t think I’d be able to recharge those conveniently.
 Back on road, I tried using my phone for navigation and quickly learned that raindrops play havoc with a touchscreen, a dozen fingers touching in different areas at the same time.
-Voice worked, though, recognised ‘Chertsey’ which I’d been unable to type, and gave me a direction to head in.
+Voice worked, though, recognised ‘Chertsey’ which I’d been unable to type due to my wet screen, and gave me a direction to head in.
 I followed a path along the south bank of the river which, I’m sure, would have been very pleasant on a warm sunny afternoon.
 When the path was almost pitch black, I stopped to dig out my old weak headlamp and a passing cyclist stopped to enquire that everything was fine.
 He gave me some directions, then kindly lead me through a more complicated section.
 He was wearing a high-tech helmet that incorporated left turn, right turn and brake lights.
 He turned off on his way home and I continued along the path to Chertsey.
 Of course, it wasn’t quite that simple.
 I couldn’t find the bridge over the river, going down quiet lanes through marshland that ended at solitary residences and retracing my steps several times.
 I paused at a fire station for directions but there was no-one in attendance.
 Eventually, I found a road bridge and asked some patrons sitting under umbrellas outside a pub if they knew where there was a campsite.
 They thought there was one a mile down the road on the right.
 I continued down to road until I saw a man walking his dog.
 Yes, I was almost at the campsite but it’d be locked shut at this time of night (10:30 pm) he thought.
 There was an unofficial campsite that anglers occasionally used, on this side of the river but past the bridge.
 Well, I’d try the official one first…

 Dropping from a muddy verge into a puddle in the road, the bike skidded out from under me and I hit the road hard.
 My handlebar bag deposited it’s contents (guidebook, camera, phone, …) in the puddle and I scraped both knees and one elbow and slightly sprained my other wrist.
 Damn it!
 I felt pretty incompetent.